-If Gronk's playing days are over, there's no lack of possibilities for what he can do next
+Gronk's playing days may be over, but there's no lack of possibilities for what he can do next

-Even if his playing days may soon be over, it doesn't mean we have seen the last of him.
+While Gronk's playing days may be over, it doesn't mean we have seen the last of him.
 It's pretty clear that Gronk has a flair for entertainment and being in the spotlight.
 So with that in mind here are six potential post-football career paths he could pursue.